AuraAiLab/Mistral_Whisper_Setup/docs/setup-guides/openwebui-persistent-config.md

 ## Overview of the Persistent Configuration Setup

-We've implemented multiple layers of persistence to ensure your settings remain intact:
+We've implemented multiple layers of persistence and connectivity to ensure your settings remain intact:

 1. **ConfigMap Storage**: All environment variables are stored in a ConfigMap instead of hardcoding them in the deployment
-2. **Persistent Volume**: OpenWebUI's database and settings are stored on a persistent volume
+2. **Data Volume**: OpenWebUI's database and settings are stored on a volume that persists during pod restarts
 3. **UI Settings Protection**: Added settings to prevent the UI from overwriting configuration values
+4. **Host Aliases**: Added critical hostname mapping to fix OpenWebUI's fallback connection to Ollama
-4. **Deployment Script**: Created a script that applies everything in the correct order
+5. **Deployment Script**: Created a script that applies everything in the correct order

 ## Components